 - Driving too fast for conditions

 - Distraction by something inside or outside the vehicle

-Make sure your teen has lots of practice behind the wheel – the more practice, the better.
-Start off driving during the daytime, then gradually add practice at night and bad weather.
-For some helpful tips, you can check out The Oregon Parent Guide to Teen Driving.
+Make sure your teen has lots of practice behind the wheel – the more, the better.
+Start off driving during the daytime, but don't cherry pick.
+Your teen won't always be driving on a perect sunny day.
+When you feel they're ready, gradually add practice at night, in heavier traffic and bad weather.